astronomer/docs/learn/custom-xcom-backends-tutorial.md

     $ astro dev init
     ```

 2. Ensure that the provider of your cloud-based object storage account is installed in your Airflow instance.
-If you are using the Astro CLI the [Amazon](https://registry.astronomer.io/providers/amazon), [Google](https://registry.astronomer.io/providers/google) and [Azure](https://registry.astronomer.io/providers/microsoft-azure) provider come pre-installed and you do not need to add anything to the `requirements.txt` file.
-If you are working with a local MinIO instance, add the [`minio` Python package](https://min.io/docs/minio/linux/developers/python/minio-py.html) to `requirements.txt`.
+If you are using the Astro CLI the [Amazon](https://registry.astronomer.io/providers/amazon), [Google](https://registry.astronomer.io/providers/google) and [Azure](https://registry.astronomer.io/providers/microsoft-azure) provider packages come pre-installed in your Astro runtime image.
+If you are working with a local MinIO instance, add the [`minio` Python package](https://min.io/docs/minio/linux/developers/python/minio-py.html) to your `requirements.txt` file.

-2. Start up Airflow by running:
+2. Start your Airflow project by running:

     ```sh
     $ astro dev start